 Function Details Patient details The following patient details display for the current study: Name Age Gender Patient ID (PID) Date of birth (DOB) Modality type The Modality type indicates the current modality (i.e. 'Chest X-ray' or 'CT Brain').
 It also displays the total number of findings for the current study.
 Study details The Study details display the following: acquisition date and time The date and time the X-ray/CT machine recorded the study. either: CTB: The series number within the current study and the series description, or CXR: The number of other analysed images for the study study description If the description is more than 64 characters, an ellipsis ('') will display at the end, indicating that there is further information in this field.
 If this occurs, hover your mouse over the ellipsis to see the full description. accession number A unique number used to identify a diagnostic report.
 All images within a study will have the same accession number.
-Finding The suspected radiological findings detected by the AI model.
-If the model detects that no findings are present, the Annalise Viewer will not contain any results (and the ' No priority findings ' message will display).
+Finding The suspected radiological findings detected by the Al model.
+If the model detects that no findings are present, the Annalise Viewer will not contain any results (and the 'No priority findings' message will display).
 Finding count The Finding count that displays beside each finding group indicate the number of findings in that group.

-Function Details Finding groups Finding groups are located on the Findings List.
-All findings are grouped according to status or type.
-Each finding has both a pre-defined display order and a group to which it belongs.
-The following groups display: Priority Findings in this group always display. • Other User added This group displays if a user adds any additional findings. • Technical This group displays if one or more findings are classified as 'technical' (i.e. non-anatomical artefacts which occurred during the X-ray or scan).
-Your organisation can request to configure the following: group names displaying certain findings only adding another group, and/or determining the findings that display within each group.
-Note : As the first group will always contain findings that are more clinically relevant (regardless of whether it is called 'Priority' or has another name), it cannot be collapsed.
-Localisation The Localisation icon displays when localisation is associated with the finding.
-See Localisation on page 16.
-Shared localisations (CTB only) The Shared localisation icon displays when more than one finding shares the same localisation.
-These findings are grouped together to make it easier for the radiologist to interpret the study.
-Each group includes a shared localisation 'title' and the associated findings displayed underneath (each with their own confidence levels - see Mini confidence bar, below ).
-When you click this title, the shared localisation displays on the Image Panel.
-By default, each shared localisation group will be collapsed.
-Click the down arrow next to the title to display the associated findings or click the up arrow to collapse them.
-Mini confidence bar (CTB only) The Mini confidence bar indicates the confidence level for a finding.
-It displays next to the findings that are associated with a shared localisation only.
+All has bel ding groups are located on the Findings List. findings are grouped according to status or type.
+Each finding is both a pre-defined display order and a group to which it ongs. e following groups display: Priority Findings in this group always display. has bel The s both a pre-defined display order and a group to which it ongs. e following groups display: Priority Findings in this group always display.
+Priority Findings in this group always display. • Findings in this group always display.
+Other • Other • User added This group displays if a user adds any additional findings. • Technical This group displays if one or more findings are classified as 'technical' (i.e. non-anatomical artefacts which occurred during the X-ray or scan).
+Y0 our organisation can request to configure the following: • group names • displaying certain findings only • adding another group, and/or • determining the findings that display within each group.
+No te: As the first group will always contain findings that are more clinically relevant (regardless of whether it is called 'Priority' or has another name), it cannot be collapsed. e Localisation icon displays when localisation is associated h the finding.
+See e Localisation on page 16. e Shared localisation icon displays when more than one ding shares the same localisation. rad loc und ese findings are grouped together to make it easier for the liologist to interpret the study.
+Each group includes a shared alisation 'title' and the associated findings displayed derneath (each with their own confidence levels - see Mininfidence bar, below). en you click this title, the shared localisation displays on the age Panel.
+Clic default, each shared localisation group will be collapsed. ck the down arrow next to the title to display the associated dings or click the up arrow to collapse them. e Mini confidence bar indicates the confidence level for a ding. isplays next to the findings that are associated with a shared alisation only.